RamanLab/minRerouting/Subnetworks/subnet10.md

 RNDR3
 TRDR

-..* NDPK3 and RNTR3c2 show similar rewiring suggesting that these are consecutive reactions of one path.
+- NDPK3 and RNTR3c2 show similar rewiring suggesting that these are consecutive reactions of one path
+- Each of RNTR1c2, RNTR2c2 and RNTR3c2 show rerouting with other two suggesting parellel reactions
-..* RNTR1c2, RNTR2c2 and RNTR3c2 show
+- Each of RNTR1c2, RNTR2c2 and RNTR3c2 show rerouting with NDPK8, NDPK5 and NDPK7 respectively suggesting alternate reactions